Czech Language Courses

 Advanced courses at the Faculty of Education

-You can also choose from courses organised by Department of Czech Language and Literature, Faculty of Education.
+You can also choose from courses organised by the Department of Czech Language and Literature, Faculty of Education.
 Please note that those courses require a B2 level of Czech and they are taught in the Czech language.

 Top ▲